ABOUT

 I aim to foster a space where individuals can feel safe to explore their thoughts and emotions without judgement.

-I encourage my clients to show up authentically in sessions and I actively support the process of unmasking in therapy (with your consent and when it is safe and supportive to do so).
-I also make active adjustments to make therapy feel as comfortable and accessible as possible and encourage stimming, comfort items, fidgets and alternative forms of communication when helpful to you.
+I also make active adjustments to make therapy as accessible as possible and encourage stimming, comfort items, fidgets and alternative forms of communication when helpful to you.

 I model sensory self-care in sessions by attending to my sensory needs.
-You might see me sipping on a cup of tea, looking away from the camera, or playing with a fidget on occasion.
+You might notice me looking away from the camera or playing with a fidget on occasion.
 These accommodations help me to stay present and connected with you.

 • Holistic

-I take a systemic approach to therapy, recognising how ableism and other societal barriers contribute to neurominority stress and can restrict access to mental health care, employment, disability supports, and medical treatment for neurodivergent people
+I take a systemic and anti-oppressive approach to therapy, recognising how stigma, ableism, and other societal barriers contribute to minority stress and restrict access to mental health support, employment, disability support, and medical treatment for neurodivergent people.

 I actively encourage my clients to seek out affirming and supportive health care services where possible and I can provide you with resources and information to support you to develop confidence in advocating for your needs.